xwmx/nb/docs/index.markdown

-An `nb` notebook is a directory that contains a valid `.git` directory, indicating that it has been initialized as a git repository, and a `.index` file.
+An `nb` notebook is a directory that contains a valid `.git` directory, indicating that it has been initialized as a git repository, and a `.index` file in the root directory.

-#### `.index` File
+#### `.index` Files

-The notebook index is a text file named `.index` in the notebook directory.
-`.index` contains a list of filenames, one per line, and the line number of each filename represents the id. `.index` is included in the git repository so ids are preserved across systems.
+A notebook folder index is a text file named `.index` in any folder within the notebook directory. `.index` contains a list of visible filenames within the folder, one per line, and the line number of each filename represents the id. `.index` files are included in the git repository so ids are preserved across systems.

 ##### Operations